Do you live with a child obsessed with video games?

 The Ongoing Action Plan for Fine Parents

 - Choose one activity your child loves that you do not.
 Challenge yourself to write, or say, a statement about it.
 It might sound like this: “I am not a sports fan, but my child loves soccer.
 I’m willing to drive all over town to foster that love.”
-How willing are you to move towards that model in regards to screen time?
+How willing are you to move towards that model in regard to screen time?

-- Decide this week: do I want Xbox in my house?
+- Decide this week: do I want an Xbox in my house?
 If your spouse loves the Xbox, prepare to have a heart to heart about what kind of plan you can both enforce for the kids.

 - Set up an easy, consistent ritual for the end of screen time, something as simple as a drink of water, a two-minute stretch or a walk around the yard.